 Once complete, you can verify MySQL is installed by running the below command:

-After the installation of MySQL is complete, you may need to secure your new MySQL.
-By default, MySQL is not hardened.
-You can secure MySQL using the mysql_secure_installation script. you should read and below each steps carefully which will set root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MySQL:
+mysql_secure_installation script. you should read and below each step carefully which will set a root password, remove anonymous users, disallow remote root login, and remove the test database and access to secure MySQL:

 Configure it like this:

-To log into MySQL, use the following command (note that it’s the same command you would use to log into a MySQL database):
+To log in to MySQL, use the following command (note that it’s the same command you would use to log into a MySQL database):

-One of the most important things when running MySQL on a production server is to get the most out of its performances.
+One of the most important things when running MySQL on a production server is to get the most out of its performance.
 If you are a beginner and you do not know how to tune your MySQL server, you can start with a program called MySQLTuner.
-It will help you to analyze your server and to tune MySQL for better overall performances.
+It will help you to analyze your server and to tune MySQL for better overall performance.

 Congratulations!
 You have successfully installed MySQL.
 Thanks for using this tutorial for installing the latest version of MySQL Server on the Debian 10 Buster server.
 For additional help or useful information, we recommend you check the official MySQL website.